turboapps/docs/building/working_with_turbo_studio/b-snapshot_install.md

 ![](/components/docs/building/working_with_turbo_studio/SNAPSHOT1.png)

-Select **Next** on the following screen to capture the “before” snapshot.
+Select **Next** on the following screen to capture the "before" snapshot.

 ![](/components/docs/building/working_with_turbo_studio/SNAPSHOT2.png)